 Dakota Home Care Services

 The goal of Dakota Home Care is to “Keep home an option for everyone!”
 We provide medical and non-medical services that can help you care for your loved one, whether you live nearby or miles away.
 Every situation is different.
-Dakota Home Care assigns experienced Home Health Aides and nurse managers to assess and provide in-home care for their clients as well as support and education for their families.
+Dakota Home Care assigns experienced Home Health Aides and nurse managers to assess and provide at home care for their clients as well as support and education for their families.
 We work with you and your healthcare team to draft and implement an individualized plan of care.
-To receive a free consultation, call (701) 663-5373.
+To receive a free consultation for at home care, call (701) 663-5373.